 On , Newco issued shares of its common stock to BD pursuant to Section 4(a)(2) of the Securities Act.
-Newco did not register the issued shares under the Securities Act because such issuance did not constitute a public offering.
+Newco did not register the issuance of the issued shares under the Securities Act because such issuance did not constitute a public offering.